Doctoral education/PhD studies

 Eligibility for doctoral studies

 All prospective doctoral students must meet both the general and the specific eligibility requirements for doctoral studies.
 The application for eligibility assessment (application Form 1) should first be submitted to the central administration at Karolinska Institutet.
 You will find the address in the application form.
-You will find all the necessary documents under the section "Links".

 Please note that the application for eligibility assessment must be approved before you can apply for admission to doctoral studies at MBB (application Form 2).
 The processing times for eligibility assessments may be up to three weeks.
 If your application is incomplete, it may take longer.